Formation of NAWG - Natural Analogue Working Group

 - Assessing the relevance and appreciation of natural analogues to radioactive and toxic waste disposal - and now CO2 sequestration.

-These themes have been addressed at 14 international workshops.
+These themes have been addressed at 15 international workshops, since 1985.

 - 14th Workshop took place on 9th to 11th June, 2015 in Rauma, Finland, Click to view presentations and papers.